 Investigators must have an M.D., Ph.D., or similar degree in their field, and have an affiliation with Washington University in St. Louis.
 Post-doctoral fellows are not eligible.

 Awards:

-The project period will be October 1, 2024 to September 30, 2025.
+The project period will be October 1, 2025 to September 30, 2026.
 The amount of funding for each grant will be up to \$50,000 (direct costs).
-A second year of funding may be requested by submitting a competing renewal application in the 2025 grant cycle in which progress should be reported and justification provided for a second year of funding.